-Saint Mark School provides quality after school care for students in Grades K through 5 until 6:00 p.m.
-Students in Grades 6 through 8 may attend a Study Hall after school until 6:00 p.m..
+Saint Mark School provides quality after school care for students in Grades PreK through 8 until 6:00 P.M.
 Students must be pre-registered for these programs.
 There is also a before care program from 7:00 until 8:00 a.m.
 There is an additional cost for these programs.
-For fee structure and other information, please call the school office.
+For fee structure and other information, please consult the school website.

-Before and After Care and Study Hall will not operate when school is not in session.
+Before and After Care will not operate when school is not in session.
 If there is a one or two hour school delay, "Before Care" will open at 8:00 a.m.
-If there is an unscheduled early dismissal (e.g. snow, weather, or other circumstances), After Care and Study Hall will not be offered.
+If there is an unscheduled early dismissal (e.g. snow, weather, or other circumstances), After Care will not be offered.
 Parents will be called if there is any change to this schedule.